05 April,2017 | 4 years read

-Virtual Reality Treatment entails using virtual-reality programs, software or videos to teach and educate children or individuals with ASD complex social skills like assessing emotions in people, understanding facial expressions and recognizing the tone in the voice.
+Virtual Reality Treatment entails using virtual-reality programs, software, or videos to teach and educate children or individuals with ASD complex social skills like assessing emotions in people, understanding facial expressions, and recognizing the tone in the voice.

 Not all skills are inborn to us.
 Just like riding a bicycle takes time and so does social skills training.
 Being supportive and showing patience towards your child or family member is the best help you can provide.
-It may take their time to build on their social skills.
+They may take their time to build on their social skills.

-If you need more information about autism spectrum disorder or have any queries, do send it to us at firstname.lastname@example.org.
+If you need more information about autism spectrum disorder or have any queries, do send them to us at firstname.lastname@example.org.
 Or visit us at Cadabam’s Hospitals.
 Alternatively, you reach us on our 24/7 helpline number- +91 97414 76476.